-So how can a Smart Lighting-enabled Smart City Network help with a sensor deployment strategy?
+So how can a Smart Lighting-enabled Smart City Network help?

-Smart Lighting directly and materially reduces the human impact of growing urbanization on our environment and wildlife with reduced energy use, GHG footprint, and sky-glow that impacts human health, animal and bird migration and reproduction, and the aesthetic and scientific research value of a dark night-time sky.
+Smart Lighting directly and materially reduces the human impact of growing urbanization on our environment and wildlife:

 Operational efficiencies, economic growth, improved safety and security, and citizen self-service delivery for Smart Cities depends on better information – faster.
 Sensors help cities gather data to more effectively manage a range of services including: